Skip to content

 Are you shopping for new kitchen counters but not sure if you should choose granite or quartz?
 While both materials are ideal for kitchen counters, there are many differences between the two.
 Keep reading to learn which material is right for your budget, style, and overall needs.

-How Are Quartz and Granite Different?
+How are Quartz and Granite Different?

 Granite is 100% a natural stone.
 It is quarried from the ground and cut into individual slabs, bearing the unique natural pattern of the rock it was from.